fernandohenriq/bananest/README.md

 - Vitest for testing
 - Express.js (as underlying HTTP server)

+## 🤝 Contributing

+While BanaNest started as a learning project, we welcome contributions!
+Whether you're fixing bugs, adding features, or improving documentation.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- Inspired by NestJS framework
+- Inspired by NestJS architecture and patterns
-- Built for educational purposes to understand DI and decorators
+- Built with both learning and practical usage in mind
-- Special thanks to Bananinha the cat for the name inspiration! 🐱
+- Named after Bananinha the cat! 🐱